Global Humanitarian Assistance Report 2023: Chapter 5

 There is no universal obligation or system for reporting expenditure on international, or indeed domestic, humanitarian assistance.
 The main reporting platforms for international humanitarian assistance are the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) and the Financial Tracking Service (FTS) of the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 Increasingly, data on humanitarian activities is also published according to the International Aid Transparency Initiative Standard.
 OECD DAC members are obligated to report their humanitarian assistance to the DAC systems as part of their official development assistance (ODA), in accordance with definitions set out by the DAC.
-Some other governments and most major multilateral organisations also voluntarily report to the DAC.
+Some other governments and most major multilateral organisations, including several of the largest private philanthropic foundations, also voluntarily report to the DAC.

 The FTS is open to all humanitarian donors and implementing agencies to voluntarily report contributions of internationally provided humanitarian assistance according to a set of inclusion criteria determined by the Inter-Agency Standing Committee.

-The analysis of international humanitarian assistance in the Global Humanitarian Assistance Report 2022 draws largely on data reported to the OECD DAC and the FTS.
-Between these sources, there is variation in inclusion criteria for humanitarian assistance, as well as volumes reported, so we aim to consistently explain and source the data that we use.
+The analysis of international humanitarian assistance in the Global Humanitarian Assistance Report 2023 draws largely on data reported to the FTS and the OECD DAC.
+Between these two sources, there is variation in inclusion criteria for humanitarian assistance, as well as volumes reported, so we aim to consistently explain and cite the data sources used.
+In this GHA report, we have compared the preliminary DAC and FTS data on humanitarian funding by donor in 2022 to capture the most comprehensive data possible, as explained in more detail below.
 Since the 2018 report, we have included humanitarian funding reported to FTS that has been provided by OECD DAC members as assistance to countries not eligible for ODA.
 We also use other sources to calculate international humanitarian assistance, including reports from UN agencies and non-governmental organisations (NGOs) on private humanitarian funding and data from the Central Emergency Response Fund on contributions from public donors; data sources and methodologies for these are also clearly marked and explained.

-We use ‘channels of delivery’ to describe the first level of organisations receiving funding for the delivery of humanitarian assistance – multilateral agencies, NGOs, the public sector and the international Red Cross and Red Crescent Movement – whether they deliver the assistance themselves or pass it on to partner organisations.
-Our data on channels of delivery in Figure 4.2 (Chapter 4) comes from the FTS.
-When referring to private donors’ channels of delivery in the report, we use our own dataset (see ‘Private funding’).
+We use ‘channels of delivery’ to describe the first and subsequent levels of organisations receiving funding for the delivery of humanitarian assistance – multilateral agencies, NGOs (both international and local/national), the public sector and the international Red Cross and Red Crescent Movement – whether they deliver the assistance themselves or pass it on to partner organisations.
+Our data on channels of delivery in Figure 3.1 (Chapter 3) comes from the FTS.

 This data includes all ODA disbursements reported to the OECD DAC Creditor Reporting System (CRS) and marked with a relevant Rio marker by DAC members, multilateral organisations and other government donors that voluntarily report to the OECD DAC.
 The two Rio markers can be used to report the relevance of any ODA funding in terms of: